priyankghosh/ETL-PROJ-Azure-04/README.md

 ## 📌 Project Overview
 This project demonstrates a **real-time data engineering pipeline** for healthcare, designed to analyze **patient flow across hospital departments** using Azure cloud services.
-The pipeline ingests streaming data, processes it in **Databricks (PySpark)**, and stores it in **Azure Synapse SQL Pool** for analytics and visualization.
+The pipeline ingests streaming data, processes it in **Databricks (PySpark)**, and stores it in **Azure Synapse SQL Pool** for analytics and finally visualisation in Power BI and design an interactive dashboard for hospital KPIs.

-**Part 1 – Data Engineering:** Build the real-time ingestion + transformation pipeline.
-**Part 2 – Analytics:** Connect Synapse to Power BI and design an interactive dashboard for hospital KPIs.

 ## Pipeline